There’s a difference between getting in shape and getting in the best shape of your life.

 Those two grams of added sugar are sucralose.

-You’ll be able to find healthier alternatives to this product, if that is what you’re looking for.
+You’ll be able to find healthier alternatives to this protein powder, if that is what you’re looking for.

-On a more positive note, the flavor variants of this one taste pretty good.
+On a more positive note, the flavor variants of this protein powder taste pretty good.
 Downing a glass of you protein shake will not be a chore if you decide to get this supplement.

 If you’re unfamiliar with protein powders, it’s easy to think that they’re all one and the same.
-As you’ve seen though, even the ones that contain many of the same ingredients can differ enough from one another that you may soon develop a favorite.
+As you’ve seen though, even the protein powders that contain many of the same ingredients can differ enough from one another that you may soon develop a favorite.

 For us, our favorite is the ISO 100 Whey Protein Powder Isolate from Dymatize.